mgallo185/IT202-003/public_html/Project/Proposal.md

         - Screenshot #2 description: Tried logging into an account that doesn't exist
         - Screenshot #3: ![image](https://user-images.githubusercontent.com/89924299/141150713-5c1f641c-1af8-4ac2-867c-024035526ae0.png)
         - Screenshot #3 description tried logging into account with the wrong password
         - Screenshot #4: ![image](https://user-images.githubusercontent.com/89924299/141150895-21af6d3b-e40c-4f00-b60b-3bff56ce188b.png)
         - Screenshot #4 description: The user is directed to the home page
         - Screenshot #5: ![image](https://user-images.githubusercontent.com/89924299/141151063-f0ae05e2-4a7a-43a6-bff0-be8868075c58.png)
         -  Screenshot #5 description: Logging in fetches user details and saves them into a session
-        -
         - Screenshot #6: ![image](https://user-images.githubusercontent.com/89924299/141150618-be792a27-599a-4954-9624-ff4b98bfb733.png)
-        - Screenshot #6 description when trying to log in without a password or username, a message will appear stating to fill out the field
+        - Screenshot #6 description: when trying to log in without a password or username, a message will appear stating to fill out the field

   - [x] \(11/09/2021 of completion) User will be able to logout
     -  List of Evidence of Feature Completion